Masiela Lusha

-Masiela Lusha (/ˌmɑːsiˈɛlə ˈluːʃə/; born October 23, 1985) is an Albanian-born American actress and author.
+Masiela Lusha (/ˌmɑːsiˈɛlə ˈluːʃə/; born October 23, 1985) is an Albanian-American actress and author.
 She gained recognition for playing Carmen Lopez on the globally syndicated ABC sitcom George Lopez, a role that earned her two consecutive Young Artist Awards for Leading Young Actress in a Comedy or Drama.
 After transitioning into film, she starred in Sony Pictures’ Blood: The Last Vampire.
 Lusha also starred alongside David Hasselhoff and Ian Ziering in SyFy's television movie Sharknado: The 4th Awakens.

 Lusha made her acting debut in Summoning in 2001.
 That same year, she made her television debut in the Disney Channel series, Lizzie McGuire.
 Lusha appeared as a main cast member in Clifford's Puppy Days (2003-2005) for PBS, and also appeared in Law & Order: Criminal Intent, and Anger Management.
 Lusha starred in movies comprising a variety of genres, including Cherry Bomb (2004), My Father's Eulogy (2007), Muertas (2007), Time of the Comet (2008), Ballad of Broken Angels (2009), Kill Katie Malone (2010), Dragonfyre (2013), The Architect (2014), Of Silence (2014), Fatal Instinct (2014), and Branded (2016).

 In 2010, Lusha was appointed ambassador of Prince Harry's charity Sentebale.
 In 2014, Lusha was made the World Assembly of Youth's goodwill ambassador.
 Lusha is an advocate for UN Women.

 Lusha has written five books of poetry, Inner Thoughts, Drinking the Moon, Amore Celeste, The Call, The Living Air; a novel, The Besa; and two children's books.
 Lusha has written poetry and translated it into Albanian.
 She has translated poems and prayers by Mother Teresa.

 Early life and education

 Lusha was born in Tirana, Albania, and is the child of Max and Daniela Lusha.
 Her mother was a magazine publisher.
 In 1990, Lusha and her family left Albania as refugees.
-Upon leaving Albania, Lusha moved to Budapest, Hungary, and Vienna, Austria.
+Upon leaving Albania, Lusha moved to Budapest and Vienna.
 In an interview in 2016, Lusha credits her early memories as a refugee for her lifelong humanitarian efforts.